 Heat 2 tsp. olive oil in a medium pan over medium heat.

-Add steaks to hot pan and cook until well-browned and steaks reach a minimum internal temperature of 145 degrees, 4-5 minutes per side.
+Add steaks to hot pan and cook until browned, 2-3 minutes per side.

 Reserve pan; no need to wipe clean.

-Place bread slices on prepared baking sheet.
+Place Texas toast slices on other half of baking sheet.
 Brush with 2 tsp. olive oil and season with a pinch of salt and pepper.